 In old times, engineers would pick and place each component using tweezers which would take a long time and cause fatigue.
 Thanks to technology, we have capable machines that ‘pick and place’ SMD on target pads.

 The machines usually pick up the components using a vacuum and align the PCB.
 Then it precisely places the SMDs on the chosen coordinates of the PCB on the solder.
-You may have to carry out this step multiple types based on the quantity of SMDs you plan to use.
+You may have to carry out this step in multiple types based on the quantity of SMDs you plan to use.

-For double-sided PCBs, you need to carry out ‘pick and place’ process one side at a time.
+For double-sided PCBs, you need to carry out the ‘pick and place’ process one side at a time.
 The result is more accurate and consistent than human effort and also suitable for mass production.
 Also, machines don’t feel tired or need to sleep and can work round the clock.

-Technology has made component placement quick and easy, and all you need to do is to program the machines properly to pick and place SMDs.
+Technology has made component placement quick and easy, and all you need to do is program the machines properly to pick and place SMDs.